Acne Treatment Geelong

 Can Acne Scars be treated?

 Yes, they can.
 Depending on the severity of your scarring different treatments may be necessary.
-This may include Laser Skin Rejuvenation, Collagen Induction Therapy (Skin Needling), or Microdermabrasion treatment.
-Before making any decision about what treatment you should attempt we highly recommend that you book in for a consultation so that your acne scars can be properly assessed by a qualified skin specialist.
+This may include Laser Skin Rejuvenation, Collagen Induction Therapy (Skin Needling), or Kleresca Acne treatment.
+Before making any decision about what treatment you should attempt we highly recommend that you make a consultation appointment so that your acne scars can be properly assessed by our qualified dermal clinicians.

 The CRC Approach to Acne Treatment

-We recommend treatments and procedures such as microdermabrasion, intensive skin treatments, and lasers if necessary.
-However, each patient’s skin is different, so some patients may require multiple different types of treatment to achieve optimum results.
+We recommend treatments such as the Kleresca Acne Program microdermabrasion, intensive skin treatments, and lasers if necessary.
+However, as each patient’s skin is different a combination of different treatments may be required to achieve optimum results.

-CRC’s dermal clinicians will advise you on general measures for acne treatment and in achieving and maintaining clear skin, which will also involve a home-based skin care regime that uses medical grade skin care products.
+CRC’s dermal clinicians will advise you on what general measures are required for acne treatment and in achieving and maintaining clear skin.
+In most cases this will include a home-based skin care regime that uses medical grade skin care products.
+All recommendations and treatment plans are designed to complement and work alongside any prescribed acne medications from your Doctor or Dermatologist.

 AddressThe Cosmetic Refinement Clinic, Unit 7, St Giles Court